243 Ogopogo Air Cadets

 Application Process

-The applicant must submit with the application a narrative of 250 – 400 words which supports why they feel they are eligible and why they meet the selection criteria above.
-Application form can be found here.
+The applicant must submit a narrative of max 500 words which supports why they feel they are eligible and why they meet the selection criteria.

 References